 We create exciting, original and bold ideas through a unique rigorously divergent, yet pragmatic and poetic studio development process to ensure that each project is carefully and thoughtfully guided into reality.
 We are constantly searching for better solutions, more sensitive, more connected, more enabling, often discovering unexpected solutions to liberate site specifics and client needs.
 Our design research based process draws upon the intelligence embedded within integrated cross disciplinary thinking, broad cutting edge international experience, engaged with local knowledge and robust organisational skills.
 We bring an integrated approach, which includes asking critical questions to unlock and open broad engagement and collaboration in the search for appropriate highly optimized outcomes and results.

-The practice is led by senior architect/urbanist Chris Moller with 25 years of international experience across the fields of Architecture and Urban Design bringing long experience of numerous international competition wins and the establishment of ‘S333 Architecture+Urbanism’ in Europe to realize major architectural and urban scale projects with private and public sector clients often in combination with design research while also teaching at the Housing+Urbanism unit at the Architecture Association in London.
+The practice is led by Chris Moller (registered UK architect) with 30 years of international experience across the fields of Architecture and Urban Design bringing long experience of numerous international competition wins and the establishment of ‘S333 Architecture+Urbanism’ in Europe to realize major architectural and urban scale projects with private and public sector clients often in combination with design research while also teaching at the Housing+Urbanism unit at the Architecture Association in London.
 The realization of such cutting edge projects as Schots 1&2 in the Netherlands established a unique reputation at the leading edge of contemporary urban architecture in Europe.
 A selection of this cutting edge work was exhibited under the title “New Urban Ecologies: on the urban designing of architecture” during 2007- 2008 in Paris, Berlin and London.
 (La Galerie d’Architecture, Paris; the DAZ gallery Berlin; and the NLA gallery London NLA).